 The following shot shows how I mounted the audio interface.
 Note that I used a different circuit here based on a 555 timer I.C..
-There was no apparent difference in performance.
+There was no apparent difference in performance. (update: Nov 24, 2014: I have since observed that it’s slightly noisier than the original HC4066 circuit.)
 Here is the circuit diagram:

 And here is a picture showing how it was assembled (click for larger view):

 A 6.5 quake in the Solomon Islands appeared on the pendulum seismometer trace tonight.
 After observing several distant and local quakes, I’ve noticed that this one is particularly good for local quakes since it doesn’t respond much to the lower frequency background noise that I pick up on the Lehman in this location.
 That being the case though, naturally it doesn’t see much of the S waves from distant quakes.
 I did record 12 second period S waves from a huge quake in Indonesia earlier this year but they were tiny.
 The Lehman, on the other hand, recorded them so well they swamped the display.
 The trace below shows P waves only from the Solomon Islands, still, I was happy to see them as I didn’t expect anything at all from a 6.5 at that distance.

 The USGS report of the quake is in the link below.

 Update 17 Sept.
 2012

 This is the first earthquake recorded by Richard, one of my students who recently made the pendulum seismometer during the summer vacation classes.
 It was sitting on a bookshelf, I believe, plugged into his father’s notebook running Windows 7.
 Nice work Richard!